eric-hansen/config-dir/README.md

 My .config directory of manifestos.

+### Installation

+Run `sh doinstall.sh`.
+Everything that can be installed automagically will (as long as there's an `install.sh` script found in a folder).

 ### nvim

 I use Neovim primarily, and love it.
 I also use Neovim head (0.5.0 as of this writing) for the native Lua support.